In addition to GP consultations the practice offers a wide range of clinics and healthcare services:

 Minor injuries: The nearest Minor Injury Unit is at the Cumberland Centre.

-Minor surgery: Some of our doctors offer a minor surgery service.
+Minor surgery: Some of our doctors and our Advanced Nurse Practitioner offer a minor surgery service.
 Please ask our reception team for details.

-Other Services: Blood tests; chronic disease clinics; dietary and alcohol advice; smoking cessation; heart disease prevention advice; menopause advice; cervical smears; travel clinics and travel immunisation; family planning; NHS Health Checks; carers health checks; health checks for patients with learning difficulties; immunisations such as seasonal flu, pneumovax and shingles; immunisation catch-up programmes; tax /HGV medicals.
+Other Services: Blood tests; chronic disease clinics; dietary and alcohol advice; smoking cessation; heart disease prevention advice; menopause advice; cervical smears; travel clinics and travel immunisation; family planning; NHS Health Checks; carers health checks; health checks for patients with learning difficulties; immunisations such as seasonal flu, pneumovax and shingles; immunisation catch-up programmes.

 Non-NHS services: Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following: medicals for pre-employment, sports and driving requirements [HGV, PSV etc]; insurance claim forms; prescriptions for taking medication abroad; private sick notes; and vaccination certificates